VanderbiltML/vanderbiltml1.github.io/index.md

 # Nominate a speaker

-You can either fill out this form or send us an email if you have additional suggestions.
+You can either fill out this form or email us with additional suggestions.
 We will review and consider sending the nominee an invite to schedule a talk!

 <form
   action="https://formspree.io/f/xgeqdykn"